MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 2. Void Transactions

-3. Director Liability
+3. Liability of Directors

 Can MOA and AOA be Amended?